btoll/benjamintoll.com/content/post/rsa.md

 		- Coprime to ϕ(n), that is, gcd(e, ϕ(n)) = 1

 	For example, given ϕ(10) = 6, `e` can only be 7, since 1, 2, 3, 4 are factors of either `n` or ϕ(n).

+    > Recall that the [gcd] of two or more integers is the greatest number that divides are of them evenly.

 5. Determine the private key `d` from the public key `e`.
 This is a one-way [trapdoor function] to reverse the public key `(e, n)`.
 It is the [modular multiplicative inverse] of the public key, which says that for an integer `a`, the  product of that number with an integer `x` is congruent to 1 modulus `m`: